 Any ballots counted by hand on Election or Primary Day are not included in the audit.
 Absentee ballots counted centrally are not included in the audit.
+Absentee ballots counted at the polls and counted by the tabulator should be included in the audit.
 These ballots should be secured and put aside to ensure that they are not included in the audit.

-Step 3: Count Total Number of Ballots and Separate Democratic and Republican Ballots
+Step 3: Count Total Number of Ballots